In China, knock-off Apple Watches have their own fans

 "I will take a look at the Watch later ... none of my friends have talked about the Watch back home."

 But the technology bazaars in the southern Chinese boomtown of Shenzhen were chaotic on Thursday.
-Merchants hawked their goods to Chinese and foreign shoppers, showing off different smartwatches' various colors and models.
+Merchants hawked their goods to Chinese and foreign shoppers, showing off different smartwatches' various colours and models.

 Some weren't impressed with the imitation Apple Watches.